 How to get to Leukerbad

-To get there, take the train to Leuk and bus 471 or 116 from there.
+To get to Leukerbad, you’ll need to take the train to Leuk and bus 471 or 116 from there.
 (The bus stop is right at the train station and times are coordinated with the trains, so it’s not so complicated.)

 From Zurich to Leukerbad by train, it takes just over 3 hours with a transfer in Visp.
 At Leuk Bahnhof you transfer to the bus.